project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

 1. For step by step installation guide of Keycloak refer to the official [website](http://www.keycloak.org/docs/3.3/server_installation/topics/installation/distribution-files-community.html){:target="_blank"}

-2. The official website guides you through the installation, and if you have done a successful install of Keycloak, now you need to start the server
+2. The official website guides you through the installation, and if you have done a successful installation of Keycloak, you need to start the server

-3. To start the Keycloak server, navigate to “Bin” Directory and run the standalone file.
+3. To start the Keycloak server, navigate to `Bin` Directory and run the standalone file.
 Performing this action will start the Keycloak server

 4. You can access the Keycloak admin console on ```http://localhost:8080```

-5. For Public key, navigate to Realm settings tab -> Keys -> Public Keys
+5. For Public key, navigate to **Realm settings tab** -> **Keys** -> **Public Keys**

-6. For sending welcome email when a user registers, you need to configure email server by navigating to: Realm Settings tab -> Emails (optional)
+6. For sending welcome email when a user registers, you need to configure email server by navigating to: **Realm Settings tab** -> **Emails** (optional)

 ### Configuring the Application

-To run Sunbird services, you need to set the following environment variables:
+To run Sunbird services, following configuration variables must be set:

 | variable                              | description                                                         |
 |---------------------------------------|---------------------------------------------------------------------|